 Any history of the Dorgi will inevitably mention Queen Elizabeth II of England.
 She is a well-known Corgi lover, having bred and raised over 30 of the short-legged dogs over a span of decades.
-Sometimes the UK’s royal family even credited with the creation of the Dorgi, thanks to the Queen’s sister, Princess Margaret.
+Sometimes the UK’s royal family is even credited with the creation of the Dorgi, thanks to the Queen’s sister, Princess Margaret.
 One of her purebred Dachshunds mated with one of the Queen’s Pembroke Welsh Corgis, creating a litter of Dorgis.
 While this was probably not the first time in history the two breeds had mated, it was certainly the most famous litter of this designer dog.

 There’s more history behind the Dorgi’s parent breeds.
 Like Queen Elizabeth herself, the Corgi originated in the United Kingdom, specifically in the country of Wales, as a herding dog.
 The origins of this working breed go back as far as the 1100s, though today they are nearly all companion dogs.
 There are actually two types of Welsh Corgi: the Cardigan and the Pembroke.
 Cardigan Welsh Corgis are a little larger and a little more standoffish than their Pembroke cousins.
 The Pembroke Welsh Corgi is the more popular of the two, possibly thanks to the Queen, so that’s the breed you’re most likely to see combined with the Dachshund today.